wooriapt/jekyll-now/_posts/2018-08-02-guide to launching an ICO.md

 ---
 layout: post
-title: guide to launching an Initial Coin Offering (ICO)
+title: guide to launching an ICO
 ---

 ## Guide to launching an Initial Coin Offering (ICO)